-Managing your money and Investing is a pain!
-But can be eased with BiG’s information, resources and all experts and gurus around – ready to help.
+Managing your money and investing can be agonising!
+But your pain can be eased with BiG’s information, resources and showing you many experts and gurus around – all there online, ready to help (and some to avoid).

 Here are some tips and tricks for choosing ‘experts’ and investing solo:

 Experts you use should have the right knowledge, experience and your interests at heart.

 But as we’ve seen, just Google the ‘best investment advice; financial planners …’ and you’re swamped with results.
 Often from those best at marketing and search engine optimisation, and who Google chooses to send you based on your search history.
 (Just experiment – search the same keywords on a different computer with someone else – your results will differ.)

 What’s in it for them?
 Have a healthy dose of scepticism as you choose.
 Whatever you’re thinking of buying – a subscription, programme, blueprint, or advice – marketers and advertisers understand how money and finances push people’s emotional buttons – so they do!

 Alan Kohler, one of the best financial analysts and commentators started the Eureka Report revolution in 2005 because:

 The financial advisory business evolved out of … selling life insurance;Eureka Report Guide to Personal Investing (Alan Kohler/ Barbara Drury)